 This is the large property of choice for people who want to get to know Santiago while staying in comfort and tranquility outside the city, but by no means far away.
 It has a private swimming pool and a garden planted round with flowers.

-The swimming pool is gated and ensconced in the gardens where it is perfectly private.
+The swimming pool is gated and ensconced in the gardens.
 It’s salt-filtered, so no sore eyes from chlorine!
 A short path there passes under a tall chestnut tree and there’s also a back gate which allows wheelchair access.

 The garden has mature trees, a fountain and a Galician cruceiro –stone cross– and horreo –grain store–, both emblematic of the region’s cultural landscape.
 The property's 3,000 m² are walled round: it is introduced by a sweeping driveway and there's plenty of room for a number of cars, but you are invited to use the large covered garage parking space to the rear.